 I love a good picture book that highlights for children how the library can be an engaging and fulfilling place to visit.
-In that spirit, head to your library and check out some of these awesome picture books all about characters who love their libraries for a variety of reasons.
+In that spirit, head to your library and check out some of these awesome picture books about libraries and many characters who love their libraries for a variety of reasons.

 Taking your kids to the library to see the wealth of books available to them on all sorts of topics is so much fun.
 The library can take them on adventures through books and their imagination.
 Exposing children to lots of books and taking advantage of the library might be the best way to help foster a love of reading for our children.